A study on tuning parameter selection for the high-dimensional lasso: Empirical evaluation

 \subsubsection{Consistency}

-The second performance metric we use examines the ability of our procedures to produce accurate estimates of the true parameters.
+The second performance metric we use examines the ability of $\hat\beta(\hat\lambda)$ to produce accurate estimates of the true parameter $\bstar$.
 We examine a normalized version of the deviation between the estimated coefficients and the size of the parameter: